-1. Introduce the task (5mins):
+1. Introduce the task (5 minutes):

-Participants will break into pairs with someone you don't know well if possible.
+You will be sent to a breakout room with a partner-ideally someone you don't know well already.
 You are not going to speak for 2 full minutes.
 During those 2 minutes, you are going to guess the following things about your partner (you can write them down):